ZephyrCarter/troop223.github.io/Menu/Webmasters_Guide/Webmasters_Guide.md

 -------

-Now you will be shown an overview of the code.
-We want to start editing, so click the 'edit' button represented by a pen icon.
-Don't worry if this seems comlex, I'm here to show you how to do do this.
+You will now be shown an overview of the code.
+We want to start editing, so click the 'edit' button represented by a pen icon

 -------